-In 1978, a group of Charlottesville musicians, led by Priscilla Little, began to present chamber performances at the home of President James Monroe, Ash Lawn-Highland.
+History of Charlottesville Opera (formerly Ash Lawn Opera) In 1978, a group of Charlottesville musicians, led by Priscilla Little, began to present chamber performances at the home of President James Monroe, Ash Lawn-Highland.
 These performances became the Ash Lawn-Highland Opera Festival, which grew dramatically after Judy Walker became the General Director in 1987.
 At that time, the festival began performing full-length operas and musical theater productions in the historic home’s boxwood gardens.
 Over the years, with the support of Ash Lawn-Highland’s owner, the College of William & Mary, the festival grew and flourished.
-In 2002, the Ash Lawn Opera Festival Foundation was independently incorporated with the mission of performing opera and musical theater, developing young artists and administrators for professional careers in opera, and providing educational programs in opera.
+In 2002, the Ash Lawn Opera Festival Foundation was incorporated, independent from the College, with the mission of performing opera and musical theater, developing young artists and administrators for professional careers in opera, and providing educational programs in opera.